 Marketing in the social media world no longer consists of the old school one-way flow.
 This new marketing involves giving people a reason to be interested in your products, your news and your articles.
 You are building a community of loyal fans by engaging them and giving them content that they appreciate.

-There's also a mind shift in what marketing is really about- not just about products anymore.
+There’s also a mind shift in what marketing is really about- it’s not just about products anymore.
 You’ll have to get over the idea that it’s about advertising in this venue.
 Sure, some people are still pushing ads on social media to create a buzz about their product, but the most successful social media marketers are creating communities.
 And then when they need something that you sell – well – you’re already friends, aren’t you?
 Who are they going to call?